New Fully Online Program Format Begins Fall 2022!

 - External PharmD students may enroll as dual-degree students

 Translate your passions into enhancing and transforming health care delivery and outcomes.
 Become equipped to improve the quality of care and reduce health care costs, making the industry more efficient and economical.

 Develop expert skills for today’s essential technologies like electronic health records and emerging technologies like blockchain.
 Set yourself apart by learning from faculty who are nationally recognized for their eminence in research, innovation and leadership.
 Network and collaborate with your cohort throughout your course of study.

 Once you’re certified, you’ll join 99 percent of your peers who completed this program and landed careers in leading-edge health information technology, working to enhance quality of care and health outcomes.

-Eligible students should hold a U.S. bachelor’s degree or equivalent with one prerequisite course in statistics.
-No GRE required.
+Eligible students should hold a U.S. bachelor’s degree or equivalent.
+No GRE is required.

-In addition to the online application, the following items must be submitted before the application folder is complete:
+In addition to the online application, the following items must be submitted before the application file is complete:

 - Application fee.
 A non-refundable $50 application fee must be submitted online with credit card or by check before the application is evaluated by the admissions committee.